 We are registered with Global Connections and follow their Code of Best Practice in supporting our mission partners.
 Wycliffe’s mission activities are coordinated by the Mission Link team.

-If you would like to know more about Wycliffe’s mission activities or if you might be interested in serving yourself.
+Contact us if you would like to know more about Wycliffe’s mission activities or if you might be interested in serving yourself.
 Or if you would like to receive our newsletter published every four months, with news from our mission partners.